semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 -   [Symfony](https://symfony.com/): another MVC framework.
 What’s interesting about this is that they have created read-only repositories for each of the Symfony tools and libraries.
 This approach is called *split-repo*.
 -   [NixOS](https://github.com/NixOS/nixpkgs/): this Linux distribution uses a monorepo for publishing packages.
 -   [Babel](https://github.com/babel/babel/blob/master/doc/design/monorepo.md): a popular JavaScript compiler used in web development.
 A monorepo holds the complete project and all its plug-ins.
--   Also, frontend frameworks like [React](https://github.com/facebook/react/tree/master/packages), [Ember](https://github.com/emberjs/ember.js/tree/master/packages), and [Meteor](https://github.com/meteor/meteor/tree/devel/packages) all use monorepos.
+-   Also, a lot of popular frameworks such as [Angular](https://angular.io/), [React](https://github.com/facebook/react/tree/master/packages), [Ember](https://github.com/emberjs/ember.js/tree/master/packages), [Jest](https://jestjs.io/), [Gatsby](https://www.gatsbyjs.com/), and [Meteor](https://github.com/meteor/meteor/tree/devel/packages) employ monorepos.

+## 1.6  Companies using monorepos

-Yet, the real question is if commercial software can benefit from monorepo layouts.
+The real question for us is if commercial software can benefit from monorepo layouts.
 Given the pluses and the minuses, let’s hear the experience of a few companies that have tried them.

 ### 1.6.1 Segment, goodbye multirepos